harleysherman/weatherAPI/README.md

 # weatherAPI

 ## Description

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?
-The motivation is to display the user's city and five day forecast.
+- The motivation is to display the user's city and five day forecast.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-The goal of this project is to display the weather for next five days.
+- The goal of this project is to display the weather for next five days.
-- What problem does it solve?
-The problem this project solves is show the weather in five days.
+- The problem this project solves is show the weather in five days.
-- What did you learn?
-I learned how to use bootstrap, html and css together to create this project.
+- I learned how to use bootstrap, html and css together to create this project.

 ## Table of Contents (Optional)